 The base of the sculpture includes the SAS regimental badge with the motto.
 And a line of poetry engraved in the marble, ‘Always A Little Further’, taken from the poem, The Golden Road to Samarkand by James Elroy Flecker.

-Thank you for considering making a donation.
-We are very grateful, wanting and hoping that as many people as possible will be able to contribute and be part of this stunning artwork that serves as a memorial and enduring tribute to the Special Air Service.
+Thank you to all those that made a donation.
+We are very grateful that so many people have contributed and are part of this stunning artwork that serves as a memorial and enduring tribute to the Special Air Service.

 The Special Air Service Regimental Association is a registered charity, established for serving and retired members of the SAS and their families.
 It provides help and support to people in difficulty, through hardship, sickness and getting older.
 It promotes the efficiency of the Regiment by fostering the esprit de corps, comradeship and welfare; by preserving the history and traditions; and by providing and maintaining memorials.